torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 disconnects from devices holding the root file system.
 If the root file system is disconnected, a user-space mechanism would have to go through a large number of contortions to complete recovery.
-Almost all of the current Linux file systems are not tolerant of disconnection from/reconnection to their underlying block device.
+Almost all of the current GNU/Linux file systems are not tolerant of disconnection from/reconnection to their underlying block device.
 By contrast, bus errors are easy to manage in the device driver.
 Indeed, most device drivers already handle very similar recovery procedures;